dmelmanrogers/HeggLog/README.md

-# HeggLog
+# Haskell Compiler

-HeggLog is a Haskell 2010 native compiler project implemented in Haskell.
+This is a Haskell 2010 native compiler project implemented in Haskell.
 The current repository contains a working native compiler for a strict `.hg` subset, including Egglog-inspired optimization, LLVM IR generation, native executable output, and end-to-end wet tests.
 That compiler is the substrate for the active